 Motorbikes in Ho Chi Minh City

 Many people who settle in Ho Chi Minh City find themselves renting or buying their own motorbikes to get around.
-For expats staying in Vietnam for an extended period of time or a traveller seeking an adrenaline rush, there is an endless number of places that rent motorbikes.
-However, it is worth taking the time to search around and find a reputable company that offers a standard monthly rental rate.
+If you’re staying in Vietnam for an extended period or seeking an adrenaline rush, numerous rental shops operate throughout the city, particularly around backpacker areas.

 Cycling in Ho Chi Minh City

-Those who do decide to cycle in the city should remain focused and aware of their surroundings.
-A horn will also help make one's presence known to other road users.
+If you decide to cycle in the city, always stay extremely focused and aware of your surroundings.
+A horn proves essential for making your presence known to other road users who may not expect cyclists on busy streets.

 Expat Health Insurance